zeuchie/rust-csv-reader/README.md

-## This project is a CLI .csv reader written using the Rust standard library.
+## This project is a .csv reader for the spotify_data.csv written using the Rust standard library.